Russula cyanoxantha: Similar species

 The cap of the grey-green Russula grisea is more blue-grey but has violet or green hues with light cream gills; it also grows in mixed forests, particularly under beech, and more rarely in coniferous forests.
 Russula olivacea also may have a variegated cap, but produces yellow spores.
+R. aeruginea is greenish and has forked gills.
+R. variata is frequently forked and found in the east.
+R. versicolor has yellowish, unforked gills.